Personal project

 So lucky for me that Nook had production delivery problems.
 That just saved me $500.
 Now I’ll just wait for the ipad to come out.

 On that note of products being late…that’s just a killer when it comes to generating sales and making business numbers.
 Designers should know this, but often don’t really assimilate the impact of being late and its consequences on the business.
 What does that mean to the design process?
+Start earlier?
+So What?
+Better late than never?!

 Ok, i want one of these…there was something about the kindle, that made me wonder if I should plunk down $300, uh ok, $250 (since the intro of nook).
 I was unsure when I wrote about this a while back and am now certain, that i won’t buy a kindle.